ionic-team/ionic-portals/website/docs/for-react-native/how-to/statically-define-portals.md

 ---
-title: Portals Configuration File
+title: Static Portals Configuration File
-sidebar_label: Portals Configuration File
+sidebar_label: Statically Configure Portals
 ---

 An additional configuration method is now included to support a JSON configuration file to configure Portals on application start.
 The JSON file must be named `portals.config.json` and be placed in the application root on iOS and `assets` root on Android.